sourcegraph/cody/vscode/README.md

 Cody Free: This version of Cody is available entirely free for all developers.
 It includes up to 500 autocomplete suggestions & 20 chat/command invocations per month.

 Cody Pro: This is an expanded version of Cody for developers who want to use it every day, for either work or personal projects, with no usage limits.
-Cody Pro will be available for free until February 14, 2024, and after that Cody Pro will be available for $9/user/month.
+Cody Pro is available for $9/user/month.

 You can find more information on our [pricing page](https://sourcegraph.com/pricing).